- About BRi

 Current annual packing declarations with an expiry date up to June 16, 2017 will remain valid however they will need to be replaced with the new format upon expiration.

-Please feel free to contact your BRi customer service or Customs representative should you have further enquiries relating to this matter.
+Please feel free to contact your BRi Customer Service member or Customs representative should you have further enquiries relating to this matter.

 Keeping you updated BRi Customs TeamBack to News Page